Andrew Harding

-Andrew Harding (born 1967) is a British journalist and author.
-He is currently the BBC's Paris correspondent.
+Andrew Harding is a British journalist and author.
+As of May 2024 he is the Paris correspondent for BBC News.

 Career

-Harding began his career as a foreign correspondent in Russia in 1991.
+Harding was a foreign correspondent for the BBC in Russia as of July 2000.
 He spent a decade living in the former Soviet Union (in Moscow and Tbilisi) before becoming the BBC's East Africa correspondent in 2000, then Asia correspondent in 2004, and in 2009, Africa correspondent.

-Harding has written three non-fiction books: The Mayor of Mogadishu, These Are Not Gentle People, and A Small, Stubborn Town.
+Harding has written three non-fiction books: The Mayor of Mogadishu, about the city of Mogadishu; These Are Not Gentle People, about a murder in South Africa; and A Small, Stubborn Town, about a town in Ukraine.

+Recognition and awards

 In 2014 Harding received a US Emmy Award for outstanding feature story in a regular newscast.